 MAP Parent Presentation Link:

-Universal American School has put together a website on each of the divisional blogs that will give you information on the MAP test, on reading your child’s test results, and answers most questions you may have concerning MAP testing and test results.
-Links to other resources for parents are also available on this site.
-Additional information is also available from Northwest Evaluation Association at http://nwea.org.
+Universal American School has put together an informational website that will provide you information on the MAP test, reading your child’s test results and answering most questions you may have.
+Links to other resources for parents are also available on this site: